 - Less crowding as ridership grows

 - Quieter ride

-RPM Phase One will be funded through a combination of federal and local funds including: $957 in federal Core Capacity funds (FTA); a federal $125 million Congestion Mitigation and Air Quality Improvement (CMAQ) grant from the Chicago Metropolitan Agency for Planning (CMAP); $622 million in Transit TIF funds from the City of Chicago; and CTA financing.
+RPM Phase One is funded through a combination of federal and local funds including: $957 in federal Core Capacity funds (FTA); a federal $125 million Congestion Mitigation and Air Quality Improvement (CMAQ) grant from the Chicago Metropolitan Agency for Planning (CMAP); $622 million in Transit TIF (tax-increment financing) funds from the City of Chicago; and CTA financing.

 CTA anticipates future phases of RPM to be funded through a mix of federal, state and local funds.

-Some private commercial and residential properties are required to construct portions of the RPM Phase One improvements.
-Properties are required to expand station platforms, remove slow and unnecessary curves in the tracks and to construct the Red-Purple Bypass infrastructure.
-Aas of 2018, CTA has acquired the properties it needs to construct the RPM Phase One project.
+Some private commercial and residential properties were acquired to construct portions of the RPM Phase One improvements.
+Properties were required to expand station platforms, remove slow and unnecessary curves in the tracks and to construct the Red-Purple Bypass infrastructure.
+CTA has already acquired and demolished the properties it needs to construct the RPM Phase One project.

-For the RPM Program, CTA considered many possible alternatives before determining which properties were necessary for Phase One.
+To minimize the number of properties necessary for the project, CTA considered many possible alternatives before determining which properties were necessary for Phase One.
 CTA used innovative engineering techniques during the development of the projects to reduce neighboring property impacts as much as possible, including implementing alley-spanning structures and adjusting platform widths and positions.

 To mitigate the impact of acquisition, property owners were protected by the federal Uniform Act on relocation assistance and property acquisition.